Sammis Reyes, Jaret Patterson reflect on unlikely paths to Washington’s roster

 He, like Reyes, hoped for a chance.
 Now the 6-foot-5, 260-pound former forward from Chile, and the 5-7, 195-pound back from Glenn Dale, Md., are teammates and locker mates.

-“He’s an animal, man,” said Reyes, who, harking back to his basketball background, compared Patterson to former undersized point guard Nate Robinson.
+“He’s an animal, man,” said Reyes, who, harking back to his basketball background, compared Patterson to former undersized guard Nate Robinson.
 “I don’t think you guys understand what he can do. … The level of respect that I’ve had for him is tremendous because, just like how I am, we’re underdogs.
 Maybe we’re not supposed to be here, and he’s one of those guys that’s willing to do whatever it takes to make the team.”

 Patterson said he learned he made it while walking to a team meeting.
-Running backs coach Randy Jordan pulled him aside and congratulated him, then Coach Ron Rivera went up to him in the hallway and told him he earned it.
+Running backs coach Randy Jordan pulled him aside and congratulated him, then Coach Ron Rivera approached him in the hallway and told him he earned it.

 “My shoulders kind of relaxed,” Patterson said. “ … It’s just a step.
 It’s definitely a great honor to be on the official 53, but I feel like it’s just a step for me.
 I still have work to do and that’s what I’m going to do.”

 Patterson was the team’s lone college free agent signing after his former high school teammate, defensive end Chase Young, vouched for him to Rivera.
-He arrived at camp as the fifth running back on the team’s initial depth chart, but quickly forced the team to rethink its plans.
-He led Washington in both receiving and rushing yards during preseason, and despite having a few drops in the third game against the Baltimore Ravens, proved he could hold up in pass protection and had the explosiveness and vision required of the position.
+He arrived at camp as the fifth running back on the initial depth chart but quickly forced the team to rethink its plans.
+He led Washington in both receiving and rushing yards during preseason, and despite having a few drops in the third game against the Baltimore Ravens, he proved he could hold up in pass protection and had the explosiveness and vision required of the position.

 When word got out about the roster, his family and friends bombarded his phone.
 When he went home Tuesday evening, the moment set in as he reflected on his path there: overlooked in high school, overlooked in college, overlooked in the draft.
 But wanted in Washington.